 Penn offers the only undergraduate major in criminology at an Ivy League university.

-- The major was designed with an emphasis on theoretical and methodological frameworks developed in the social and behavioral sciences for generating and assessing knowledge about crime and social control.
+- The major is designed with an emphasis on theoretical and methodological frameworks developed in the social sciences for generating and assessing knowledge about crime and social control.
 These frameworks, from statistics to neuroscience, constitute a truly liberal approach to the subject of crime.

-- Majors are exposed to a diverse liberal arts education that is closely linked to allied social sciences.
-Course offerings in criminology are interdisciplinary and expose students to an expanding body of applied science that has practical importance, including becoming knowledgeable on functional aspects of controlling crime, the structure of the courts, and the evidentiary basis for public policy decisions in crime control.
+- Course offerings in criminology are interdisciplinary and expose students to an expanding body of applied science that has practical importance, including becoming knowledgeable on functional aspects of controlling crime, the structure of the courts, and the evidentiary basis for public policy decisions in crime control.

-- Consistent with the different levels of social inquiry, there are different methods of studying criminology.
-But for this major, the emphasis is on criminology as an applied quantitative social science and how the products of that science can inform public policy.
+- The major in criminology emphasizes applied quantitative social science and how the products of that science can inform public policy.